Japan:Serological investigation among humans involved in the mass culling operation

 "We don´t have any controls, so it´s difficult to determine just why these differences occurred," Tashiro says.
 Scientists hope that surveys of cullers in Thailand and Vietnam who did not take Tamiflu and were often not wearing proper protective gear may answer these questions.

-- OIE: Low pathogenic avian influenza (poultry) ,Spain 5 days ago
+- OIE: Highly pathogenic avian influenza ,Japan 4 days ago

-- WHO: China—WHO Joint Mission on Human Infection with Avian Influenza A(H7N9) Virus Mission Report 6 days ago
+- WHO: Human infection with avian influenza A(H7N9) virus - update 6 days ago